 1. Create an Attractive Landing Page

-A landing page is more often than not, the first point of contact to your audience.
+A landing page is more often than not, the first point of contact for your audience.
 It should essentially be treated as the face of your event and must be designed in a clever manner.
 To put it in simpler terms, you need to treat this space as your elevator pitch.
 10 seconds is all you have got to capture your audiences’ attention, and if you fail to do so, chances are, you are never getting them to sign up.

-- A crisp, attractive and inviting headline
+- A crisp, attractive, and inviting headline

 - The date and time of your event.